rinoshkk/assembly-demo/README.md

 This document describes the steps necessary to build a solution to automate a golang application deployment on ECS cluster hosted in AWS with two availability zones.

 ## Overview
-There are two parts for this proposed solution:
+There are two parts for this solution:
 * Infrastructure provisioning
 * Application deployment